Tag: Project Management

 What is the best restoration company software in 2026?

-There is no single best — DASH wins for TPA-heavy operators, Albi for customization-heavy retail shops, PSA for teams above 15 users on flat pricing, and Xcelerate for operators who want process discipline baked in.
+There is no single best.
+Cotality DASH wins for TPA-heavy operators needing deep insurance ecosystem integration.
+Albi wins for customization-first retail shops ($6K/year minimum).
+PSA wins for teams above 15 users on flat pricing.
+Xcelerate wins for operators who want process discipline baked in.
+The best platform is the one your team will actually adopt fully.

 Does Albi integrate with Xactimate?